Statdk/CS340-Group171/README.md

     -   ~~add library dependency to readme~~
     -   ~~delete old master~~
 -   ### UI/CRUD changes:
-    -   Adding to rental-items: create a new rental-transaction if the added transactionID is new
     -   Fix filters fitlering
+    -   "at least one UPDATE for a M:M relationship"
+        - does that mean: \*when dding to rental-items\*  create a new rental-transaction if the added transactionID is new
     -   Detil on home page (maybe just summary paste)
         - Intro for each table, sentance summary for clarity (can also point out which tables fulfill M:N req)
     -   Maybe: Fix add/update buttons height (w/o destroying filter button heights)